datacarpentry/r-socialsci/instructors/instructor-notes.md

 - Note that his lesson was community-contributed and remains a work in progress.
 As such, it could benefit from feedback from instructors and/or workshop participants.

+## Lesson Plans

+The lesson contains much more material than can be taught in a day.
+Instructors will need to pick an appropriate subset of episodes to use in a standard one day course.

+Suggested path for half-day course:

+- Before we Start
+- Introduction to R
+- Starting with Data

+Suggested path for full-day course:

+- Before we Start
+- Introduction to R
+- Starting with Data
+- Data Wranging with dplyr
+- (OPTIONAL) Data Wrangling with tidyr
+- Data Visualisation with ggplot2

+For a two-day workshop, it may be possible to cover all of the episodes.
+Feedback from the community on successful lesson plans is always appreciated!

 ## Technical Tips and Tricks

 Show how to use the 'zoom' button to blow up graphs without constantly resizing